cterse/expertiza/DEPLOY.md

 # Deployment in Expertiza

 This document provides steps for using Capistrano to deploy code to various environments specifed in `config/deploy` dir of the project root.
-</br>Also, steps for implementing automated dpeloyments on successful Travis builds are outlined in this document.
+</br>Also, steps for implementing automated deployments on successful Travis builds are outlined in this document.

 ## Deployment Targets 🎯